 “Exchange rate stability has also become a mirage, as foreign exchange can only be accessed at the artificial official exchange rate by a handful of privileged persons and businesses, whilst the generality of Nigerians can only access forex via a parallel market in which the US Dollar now attracts a 75- 80% premium over the official rate.

-“The multiple exchange rate regime that is in place, therefore, presents a huge arbitrage opportunity for a few privileged persons,” he stated.
+“The multiple exchange rate regime in place, therefore, presents a huge arbitrage opportunity for a few privileged persons,” he stated.

 Here are Peter’s obi priorities in a nutshell: